arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 To test this logic, we can choose to test the `Order` class directly with unit tests.

 {{< figure src="/post/hexagonal-architecture-spring-boot/order-cost-unit-test.svg" caption="Unit testing business logic" >}}
-Here is an example unit test that creates some orders and then verifies that the cost of the order is calculated correctly.
+Here is an example unit test that creates some orders and then verifies that we calculate the cost of the order correctly.

 ```java
 public class OrderCostTest {